-- The Order of Friars Minor offered Study Grants for specialization courses (Masters, License, Doctorates) to solemnly professed Friars belonging to an Entity of the Order whom the Definitor General consider to be truly in need.
+1. The Order of Friars Minor offered Study Grants for specialization courses (Masters, License, Doctorates) to solemnly professed Friars belonging to an Entity of the Order whom the General Definitorium consider to be truly in need.

-- The program of study presented by the Minister Provincial and Custode will be considered within the following typologies suitable to the academic curriculum of each study.
+3. The program of study presented by the provincial Minister/Custos will be considered within the following typologies suitable to the academic curriculum of each study.

-- a.
-Type A (Dogmatic Theology, Franciscan Spirituality, Philosophy, Fundamental Theology, Moral Theology…)
+- Type A (Dogmatic Theology, Franciscan Spirituality, Philosophy, Systematic Theology, Moral Theology, Missiology…)

-- c.
-Type C (Sacred Scripture, Biblical Theology, Sacred Liturgy, Patristic Theology…)
+- Type C (Sacred Scripture, Biblical Theology, Liturgy, Patristic Theology, History of the Church …)

-- d.
-Type D (Psychology, Pedagogy, Pastoral Youth Care, Sacred Music…)
+- Type D (Psychology, Pedagogy, Christian and Classical Literature, Social Communications, Sacred Music…)

-- The study grant lasts a year after which it must be renewed (cfr. n.
-15) for a limited time according to the following types of studies:
+The study grant lasts a year after which it must be renewed annually (cfr. n.
+10d) for a limited time according to the following types of studies: